Education Delivery Model and Individualized Schedule

 None of the courses in this program are fully online.

-In addition, each course uses William James College's learning management system (Moodle) where students can remotely access their course syllabus, readings, documents, supplemental material, instructor comments and calendar.
+In addition, each course uses William James College's learning management system (Canvas) where students can remotely access their course syllabus, readings, documents, supplemental material, instructor comments and calendar.

 Due to the on-campus and field training requirements of this program, all students must live within commuting distance to William James College.